Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: The Stationarity of the Learning Procedure

-To explore and mitigate the non-stationarity in MARL, we first need to explicitly model the stationarity or non-stationarity.
-To emphasis, the non-stationarity is not an inherent attribute of a POSG itself, but is additionally introduced when using a specific learning algorithm (e.g., MARL) to solve the POSG.
-Therefore, we propose the following definition on stationarity for the obtained policy sequence in the learning procedure.
+To explore and mitigate the non-stationarity in cooperative MARL, we first need to model the non-stationarity explicitly.
+To emphasize, the non-stationarity is not an intrinsic attribute of a cooperative POSG but is additionally introduced when using a specific learning algorithm.